 How to install Moodle using Fantastico Updated on March 11, 2024 by Brad Markle Fantastico, a feature in cPanel that helps you easily install programs to your account, is no longer available.
 As of September 17th, 2012, Fantastico has been replaced by Softaculous.
 This article is being kept in our Support Center for our VPS and Dedicated Customers who may still be using Fantastico.
 For all other users, please Read More >

-Getting Started Guide: Drupal Updated on October 12, 2023 by InMotion Hosting Contributor Drupal is a popular choice for government institutions and security-conscious users.
-It is the third most popular self-hosted (as of 2021), meaning you install it on your own web server, PHP-based content management system (CMS) and built for experienced developers.
-This isn’t to say casual users can’t host a website with Drupal, but advanced users Read More >
+Getting Started Guide: Drupal Updated on April 1, 2026 by InMotion Hosting Contributor Drupal is a popular choice for government institutions and security-conscious users.
+It is the third most popular self-hosted, meaning you install it on your own web server, PHP-based content management system (CMS) and built for experienced developers.
+This isn’t to say casual users can’t host a website with Drupal, but advanced users are most likely Read More >

 Getting Started Guide: Moodle Updated on August 16, 2021 by Carrie Smaha About Moodle Moodle (moodle.org) is a Course Management System (CMS), also known as a Learning Management System (LMS) or a Virtual Learning Environment (VLE).
 It is a Free web application that educators can use to create effective online learning sites.
 Installing Moodle The first step in getting started with Moodle is to install the software.
 Read More >